canvas-medical/documentation/collections/_guides/customize-search-results.md

 last_modified_at: "2024-05-17"
 guide_for:
 ---
-How can you encourage the right selections to be made according to your care model?
-Our plugins allow you to add your own complex logic to help surface the right options, with the right context, at the right time.
-We support modifying search results in [all refactored commands](/product-updates/commands-module/#progress).
+In a typical visit note, it's common for clinicians to make 20, 30, even 50 or more selections from structured terminologies with commands like Diagnose, Prescribe, Family History, and many more.
+You can help clinicians make faster and more accurate selections with Canvas plugins.
+Write simple plugin code to apply custom filtering, sorting, and search result annotations in real time with near zero latency.

+This search modification can help clinicians:

+- Choose the most appropriate medication that is also covered by insurance
+- Prioritize in-network specialists
+- Consider appropriate risk adjustment factors when selecting diagnosis codes

+Canvas supports modifying search results in [all refactored commands](/product-updates/commands-module/#progress).

-{% include alert.html type="info" content=" <b>Plugins are new.</b> If you are interested in enabling plugins for your Canvas instance, please reach out to product@canvasmedical.com." %}
+{% include alert.html type="info" content=" <b>Plugins are new.</b> If you are interested in enabling plugins for your Canvas instance, please reach out to <a href='mailto:support@canvasmedical.com'>support@canvasmedical.com</a>)." %}

 First, we'll show you a complete example of customizing the search results for choosing a medication in a Medication Statement command, then we'll break it